 For the business programs of an academic business unit to be considered for Candidacy Status by the IACBE, the academic business unit must follow the process summarized below:

 Submit Application Materials for Candidacy Status

 Board of Commissioners Determines Candidacy Status of Academic Business Unit

 If candidacy status is granted, the Academic Business Unit representative will receive a letter detailing any required actions

 The purpose of becoming a candidate for accreditation (also referred to as candidacy status) is to provide the academic business unit with an opportunity to prepare itself to be in compliance with the IACBE’s Accreditation Principles, to develop a comprehensive self-study, and to undergo a site visit conducted by a team of professional peer reviewers from the members of the IACBE.

 In order for an academic business unit to be considered for candidacy status and for its business programs to be eligible for accreditation by the IACBE, the academic business unit must:

-The completed candidacy application and all supporting materials must be submitted to IACBE headquarters no fewer than 60 days prior to the candidacy visit.
-No explicit candidacy visit travel arrangements will be made and no candidacy visits will be conducted until the IACBE has received a complete set of candidacy materials.
+The completed candidacy application and all supporting materials must be submitted to IACBE headquarters at least 60 days prior to the candidacy visit.
+No candidacy visit travel arrangements will be made until the IACBE has received a complete set of candidacy materials.

 The purposes of the candidacy visit are (i) to provide assistance to the academic business unit as it prepares to enter the candidacy phase of the accreditation process, (ii) to determine whether there are issues of concern pertaining to the resources, processes, business programs, or other aspects of the academic business unit’s operations that need to be addressed prior to beginning the self-study process, and (iii) to evaluate the readiness of the academic business unit to pursue IACBE accreditation.